ajakka/react-native-here-explore/docs/components/MapsHereView.md

 export default App;
 ```

 This code will render a map centered on New York City with a standard daytime scheme and a zoom level that provides a city-wide view.
-You can adjust the `coordinates`, `mapScheme`, and `zoomValue` props to fit your specific needs.
+You can adjust the `geoCoordinates`, `mapScheme`, and `zoomValue` props to fit your specific needs.